glfw/glfw/README.md

 ## Changelog

+ - Made library compilation fail if any header option macros are defined
  - Removed support for LCC and Borland C++
  - Bugfix: `glfwSetTime` silently accepted invalid values
  - [WGL] Bugfix: The context flags debug bit was not set for OpenGL ES